zhangguozhong/react-native-navigatorBar/README.md

 import React,{ Component } from 'react';
 import { View } from 'react-native';
 import { observer } from 'mobx-react';
-import { NavigatorBarContainer } from 'react-native-navigation-bar';
+import { NavigatorBarContainer } from 'react-native-navigation-zbar';

 @NavigatorBarContainer
 @observer